charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 ## Step Two: Pages {#pages}

 The site should contain at least three directories: the root folder and two subdirectories.
+For instance, if your theme was **West Coast States**, you might have three subdirectories:

+- California
+- Oregon
+- Washington

 Five of the pages should have bitmaps on them.